 attendees must complete all pre-training requirements prior to attendance.

-Continuing Education opportunities or specialized training for specific roles (Camp, select special events, etc.)
+Continuing Education opportunities or specialized training for specific roles (select special events, etc.)

 may take place elsewhere.

 Our general Volunteer Training (required for most Direct Volunteers) is offered approximately 4-5 times each

 year, as needed.
 Additional role-specific training may also be required, and is typically offered one on one, in

 small cohorts or on the job.

 Our current training typically takes place from 9am-5pm on select Saturdays, and asks volunteers to be

 present for the full day and to invest additional time following the training with the provided materials.

 I don’t know if I’ll pass a background check, should I still apply?

 The emotional and physical safety of our families is our priority.
 Background checks are absolutely required for